admissions: Admitted Students

 EVENTS FOR ADMITTED STUDENTS

 The Admissions Office hosts a series special events designed to help admitted students acclimate to life at GGU Law.
-These events include Open Houses, informal luncheons with members of our distinguished faculty and off-site dinners for admitted students from outside the Bay Area.
+These events include Open Houses, informal luncheons with members of our distinguished faculty and off-site receptions for admitted students from outside the Bay Area.
 A complete schedule of admitted student events is included in the offer of admission.

 Admitted students are also invited to take a guided campus tour, observe a first-year class, connect with current students and meet one-on-one with a member of the Admissions Staff.
 Contact the Admissions Office at email@example.com or 415-442-6630 to schedule a campus visit.
 We look forward to meeting you soon!